-Marshall Maslin, Western Shipbuilders in World War II, a Detailed Review of Wartime Activities of Leading Maritime and Navy Contractors (Oakland, 1945).
+288 Marshall Maslin, Western Shipbuilders in World War II, a Detailed Review of Wartime Activities of Leading Maritime and Navy Contractors (Oakland, 1945).

-on both coasts.
-Once again, Bethlehem reorganized.
+The Bethlehem Shipbuilding Corporation was in a unique position with the country once again on the brink of war.
+Bethlehem was a leader in steel manufacture, shipbuilding, and ship repair on both coasts.290 Once again, Bethlehem reorganized.
 The Bethlehem Steel Company, Shipbuilding Division was formed in November 1938, and the Potrero Yard (as UIW was known during the 1920s and 1930s) became the San Francisco Yard.
-Bethlehem received some of the first Maritime Commission contracts and in 1939 UIW received contracts for five C-1B cargo vessels.
-The experience of building these vessels convinced the yard that they needed larger facilities to take on Navy contracts.
-To this end, the Navy built the New Yard on the site of the World War I destroyer plant.
-By 1940, Bethlehem was balancing both Commission and Navy contracts, and UIW had landed additional naval contracts for twenty destroyers and four cruisers.
+Bethlehem received some of the first Maritime Commission contracts and in 1939 UIW received contracts for five C-1B cargo vessels.291 The experience of building these vessels convinced the yard that they needed larger facilities to take on Navy contracts.
+To this end, the Navy built the New Yard on the site of the World War I destroyer plant.292 By 1940, Bethlehem was balancing both Commission and Navy contracts, and UIW had landed additional naval contracts for twenty destroyers and four cruisers.